 Don’t forget to check out our 2022 reading list: https://www.racearchive.org.uk/south-asian-heritage-month-2022-journeys-of-empire/

 Videos from Role Model Reflections: Brown Girls Guide To Writing – the videos of Shahnaz Ahsan and Sabba Khan are now available on YouTube (see below).

-Resources for SAHM will be added to this page throughout the month.
+Resources for SAHM will be added to this page on an ongoing basis.